|

 Lewis-Williams and Pearce (2005, 222-4) have recently suggested that the stone basins acted as

-metaphors for an axis mundi worldview perspective.
+axis mundi worldview perspective.
 They propose that the

 horizontal lines on the exterior of the basin represent tiers of the cosmos